sunil-nar/docs/git-docs.md

     2. Use the hash to revert a merge git revert -m 1 17f2303133734f4b9a9aacfe52209e04ec11aff4

+##### Stash changes:<a name="stash-the-changes"></a>

+If you want to temporarily remove the changes from your working directory and apply them later, you can stash them:

+Do this in current_branch

+    git stash
+    git checkout <other_branch>

+Return back to current_branch

+    git stash apply

+List what is in stash

+	git stash list

+##### Fetch command:<a name="fetch"></a>
+Fetch a single branch

+	git fetch origin test-branch

+Create a new local branch test-branch to track the remote branch origin/test-branch and switch to the newly created local branch test-branch

+If you were in main when you ran this command, the content of test-branch will match the content of origin/test-branch.
+It does not bring any changes from the main branch.

+	git checkout -b test-branch origin/test-branch

+list local and remote branches

+	git branch -vv

+Fetch all remote branches:

+	git fetch origin

+This ensures that your local Git repository is aware of all branches on the remote repository

+Create and switch to the new local branch: You can create a new branch locally and set it to track the remote test-branch by using git checkout -b

+	git checkout -b test-branch origin/test-branch

+Verify the branch

+	git branch -vv

+#### Rebase:<a name="rebase"></a>

+Rebase local branch on to main

+    git checkout main
+    git pull origin main
+    git rebase test-branch

+Set git to use rebase by default for current directory:

+	git config pull.rebase true

+You can verify wether the default is set to merge or rebase in your git directory:

+	git config --get pull.rebase

+If it returns true, rebase is enabled; if false, merge is used.

+To set rebase globally

+	git config --global pull.rebase true

+#### Cherry pick:<a name="cherrypick"></a>

+Example workflow for git cherry-pick

+Switch to the target branch

+    git checkout test-branch

+List commits on the main branch to find the ones you want

+    git log main

+Cherry-pick a specific commit

+    git cherry-pick abc1234

+Cherry-pick multiple commits

+    git cherry-pick def5678 ghi9012

+Resolve any conflicts (if prompted) and continue

+    git cherry-pick --continue

 ##### Deploy your static website with <a href="https://pages.github.com/" target="_blank">Github Pages</a><a name="deploy-static-website"></a>

     Push your static website to a git repository